 To make the considered methods practical, the computation of a prox often involves an \textbf{inexact} approach, where it is approximated by several iterations of a subroutine designed to solve the corresponding auxiliary problem.
 This technique has been extensively studied in the literature, with various criteria established to ensure the effectiveness of the approximation \citep{kovalev2022optimal,grudzien2023can, borodich2023optimal}.
 These criteria typically include conditions such as relative and absolute error thresholds \citep{khaled2022faster, li2024convergence}, as well as guarantees on the reduction of the gradient norm \citep{sadiev2022communication}.
 Meeting these criteria is crucial to maintaining the overall convergence properties and efficiency of the optimization algorithm while balancing computational cost and accuracy.

-Our \textbf{contributions} are the following. \begin{itemize} \item {\bf New generalized smoothness assumption, called \textbf{$\boldsymbol{\phi}$-smoothness}.} We investigate the most general conditions required for the convergence of SPPM and introduce the novel notion of $\phi$-smoothness (\Cref{sec:phi-smoothness}).
+Our \textbf{contributions} are the following. \begin{itemize} \item {\bf New generalized smoothness assumption, called \textbf{$\boldsymbol{\phi}$-smoothness}.} We investigate more general conditions under which SPPM converges and introduce the novel notion of $\phi$-smoothness (\Cref{sec:phi-smoothness}).
 Under this assumption, we establish rigorous convergence guarantees and explore various special cases, highlighting the specific effects and implications of the proposed framework.

 \item {\bf Convergence under $\phi$-smoothness.} We conduct a comprehensive analysis of SPPM when the prox is computed inexactly under the newly introduced $\phi$-smoothness assumption (\Cref{sec:gen-smooth}).
 Specifically, we derive conditions on the number of subroutine steps required to solve the auxiliary problem, ensuring that the overall iteration complexity remains the same as in the case of exact proximal evaluations.
 Our results provide practical guidelines for balancing computational efficiency and theoretical guarantees.
 Our convergence analysis covers both strongly convex and general convex settings, and we precisely characterize the convergence rates, offering insights into the tradeoffs between problem complexity and algorithmic performance.